-A Fire Sprinkler Permit shall be obtained from the State Fire Marshall's Office.
+A Fire Sprinkler Permit fire sprinkler permit shall be obtained from the State Fire Marshall's Office.
 A copy of which, when obtained, shall be submitted to the Code Enforcement Officer.

-4. Location of Cisterns and Fire Ponds:
+4. Location of Cisterns and Fire ponds water storage facilities:

-The location of cisterns or fire ponds shall not exceed the following.
+The location of cisterns and fire ponds water storage facilities for fire fighting shall not exceed the following: